 Welcome to golf heaven.
-Blessed with breathtaking scenery, unforgettable signature holes and championship calibre course design, it's no wonder that Hawaii attracts so many golfers from around the world.
+Blessed with breathtaking scenery, unforgettable signature holes and championship calibre course design, it's no wonder why Hawaii attracts so many golfers from around the world.

 Discover a variety of unique course layouts on Hawaii's six geographically distinct islands—from greens lined with volcanic rough to stunning seaside water hazards.
 And with more than 70 amazing golf courses to choose from, it won't be difficult to find the perfect course for you.

-Hawaii’s Big Island presents an array of superb resort courses plus the finest assortment of independent (non-resort-affiliated) daily fee courses in Hawaii.
-Lush green fairways set amongst black volcanic rock rough help to make the courses of Hawaii’s Big Island truly unique.
-16 publicly accessible golf courses are spread throughout the Big Island.
-The world-renowned Kohala Coast resorts of Waikoloa, Mauna Lani and Mauna Kea feature courses that have given the Big Island the nickname, “Golf Capital of Hawaii.”
+Hawaii Island presents an array of superb resort courses plus the finest assortment of independent (non-resort-affiliated) daily fee courses in Hawaii.
+Lush green fairways set amongst black volcanic rock rough help to make the courses of Hawaii Island truly unique.
+16 publicly accessible golf courses are spread throughout Hawaii Island.
+The world-renowned Kohala Coast resorts of Waikoloa, Mauna Lani and Mauna Kea feature courses that have given the Hawaii Island the nickname, “Golf Capital of Hawaii”.

 Kauai offers nine courses at seven golf venues ranging from Kukuiolono's charming 9-hole layout with spectacular views of Niihau to resort courses that have once hosted LPGA events and the PGA of America's Grand Slam of Golf.
 Three major resorts dominate the Kauai golfscape: Princeville on the spectacular North Shore, which offers 45 holes at two locations (Prince & Makai), Kauai Lagoons' 36 holes (Kiele & Mokihana) nestled near the Lihue airport, and the 18-hole Poipu Bay Golf Course along Kauai's southern coastline.
 Independent daily fee courses are found in Poipu at Kiahuna Golf Course and in Lihue at the Puakea Golf Course.

 The golf on laid-back Molokai is as unassuming as you might expect it to be.
-At the lovely Ironwood Hills Golf Course, a nine-hole public track built in 1928, you are welcome to just show up for a tee time.
+At the lovely Ironwood Hills Golf Course, a nine-hole public track built in 1928, it's okay to just show up for a tee time.
 There are no golf pros.
 Not even a clubhouse.
-Just 2,800 metres of upcountry pasture with superb view.
+Just 2,800 metres of upcountry pasture with splendid view.